grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 ### Can I send multiple files as one fax?

 Yes you can.
 Just add each file as a MIME part.
 You can mix and match different MIME types.
+The Ruby fax helper has an `.add_file()` method that can be used in succession to add multiple files.

 ### What file types are supported for faxes?